miyako/4d-topic-nginx/README.md

 see https://gist.github.com/rjeczalik/7057434

-the following options seem invalid:
+**Note**: the above information is for Linux circa 2015. the following options seem invalid:

 * `--with-ld-opt="-static"
 * `--with-http_spdy_module`